 So when I checked Credit Karma, I had to blink again.
 For the first time in years, I’ll be below 5/24 as of July 19, 2019 – only 4 months away!

 I mean yeah, there are non-Chase cards I’d looove to get (I’m drooling for the Amex Hilton Aspire).
 But heck, if I’m this close, I may as well keep trending.
-And you bet I’m running right for the Chase Ink Business Preferred – I hope that sweet 80,000-point bonus is still around!
+And you bet I’m running right for the Ink Business Preferred® Credit Card.

 More broadly, this might be the beginning of a long-needed credit card overhaul.